 The G-Drive by G-Technology is a great USB-C hard drive for most people.
 It has 1TB of storage and features a quick drive speed of 7200RPM, with transfer rates of up to 136MB/s, thanks to USB 3.1.
 It comes Mac ready and USB-C ready.

 The Glyph Blackbox Plus is a rugged, portable hard drive that can keep up with you wherever you go.
 It's surrounded in rubber to protect from drops and has enough capacity for all your backups and then some.
-You get write speeds of up to 140MB/s from just 5400RPM, as well as a 3-year warranty in case anything goes wrong.
-It also features fan-free heat dissipation, so it's nice and quiet.
+You get write speeds of up to 140MB/s from just 5400RPM, and it also features fan-free heat dissipation, so it's nice and quiet.

 With read and write speeds of up to 2,800MB/s and 2,300MB/s, respectively, this portable drive is perfect for videographers.
 It's designed for rendering and compiling high res photos and videos with up to 40Gb/s data transfer.
 It also looks like the Ferrari of external hard drives.

 SanDisk's Extreme 900 SSD is a powerhouse solid-state drive that offers up to nine times the transfer speeds of external hard drives.
 It's made of durable aluminum and rubber, and the solid-state core is shock-proof.
-So, this is far less likely to die on you should you drop it (compared to hard drives).
+So, this is far less likely to die if you drop it (compared to other hard drives).

 With a low price per terabyte, G-Technology's G-Drive SSD is one of the more versatile solid-state drives on the market, and it comes from a brand that Apple recommends.
 You'll get transfer rates of up to 560MBps and USB-C connectivity.
 Plus, it has IP67 water/dust resistance, it's drop-tested to ten feet, and it has 1000 pound crush-resistance.

-The LaCie Rugged of yesteryear got me through my entire post-secondary education, and now that there's a USB-C option, it'll help get you (and maybe even your children!) through school or work with reliability and that fast connection.
+The LaCie Rugged got me through my entire post-secondary education, and now that there's a USB-C option, it'll help get you (and maybe even your children!) through school or work with reliability and that fast connection.
 The body is rubberized to help it stand up to daily wear and tear, and 2TB should be more than enough for all of your files, documents, Final Cut projects, and much more.
-There's a 2-year warranty on these, which includes data recovery services.

 You may know SanDisk for its SD cards, but its hard drives are excellent as well.
 This solid-state drive is smaller than the average smartphone and has a hole in it so that you can clip it to a bag.
 It's shock-resistant and ruggedly designed, so it's perfect for life on the move.